Constructing Hopf-Galois structures and skew bracoids of small degree: Preliminaries

-In \cite{ML24}, the concept of \textit{almost classical} skew bracoids were introduced: \begin{definition} Let $(G,N,\odot)$ be a skew bracoid and $G':=\mathrm{Stab}_{\odot}(1_N)$.
-Then $(G,N,\odot)$ is \textit{almost classical} if $G'$ has a normal complement $H$ in $G$ such that the sub-skew bracoid $(H,N,\odot|_H)$ is trivial when viewed as a skew brace. \end{definition} Therefore, if $(G,N,\odot)$ is an almost classical skew bracoid, then $G=H \rtimes G'$ for some $H \leq G$.
-We note further that $(G,N,\odot)$ `contains a brace' in the sense of \cite{MLT24}.
-Hence all almost classical skew bracoids give rise to solutions of the ST-YBE by the methods presented in \cite{CKMLT24}.
+\textit{Almost classical} skew bracoids were introduced in \cite{ML24}. \begin{definition} Let $(G,N,\odot)$ be a skew bracoid and $S=\Stab_{\odot}(1_N)$.
+We say that $(G,N,\odot)$ is \textit{almost classical} if $S$ has a normal complement $H$ in $G$ such that the sub-skew bracoid $(H,N,\odot|_H)$ is essentially a skew brace that is trivial (that is, the operations on $H$ and $N$ coincide). \end{definition} Therefore, if $(G,N,\odot)$ is an almost classical skew bracoid, then $G=H \rtimes S$ for some $H \unlhd G$ such that $(H,N,\odot|_H)$ is essentially a skew brace that is trivial.
+The methods of \cite{CKMLT24} can now be used to show that $(G,N,\odot)$ yields a solution to the ST-YBE.